Let’s come straight to the point – how to rank your website higher in Google using 100% ethical techniques and no spam? Here you go.

 Make use of Google Websites like – Plus and Places

-I don’t say that Google places or Plus have direct impact on your website’s overall first page ranking, but yes, it does have its positive effect.
-Make sure to be on Google Plus, and Places for Business.
+I don’t say that Google places or Plus have a direct impact on your website’s overall first-page ranking, but yes, it does have a positive effect.
+Make sure to be on Google Plus and Places for Business.
 Do not just be there, make your presence is felt.

 The first significant thing there is to fill in your complete profile information.
 Do not leave anything blank, fill in the relevant information.
 Post at least 5 post on Google Plus every day.
 Talk about your brand, Plus One and comment others’ posts, get into the community, share your thoughts, and be lively.